PRK After Cornea Transplant in Los Angeles

-Even if a cornea transplant is successful, many people are unhappy with the results because of high astigmatism which can defeat the purpose of having a cornea transplant in the first place.
-High nearsightedness can also occur.
+Even when cornea transplants are successful, many people are unhappy with the results because of high astigmatism which can defeat the purpose of having a cornea transplant in the first place.
+Furthermore, high nearsightedness can also occur.

-Dr. Brian is an expert with tremendous experience using his specialized PRK laser to treat astigmatism and nearsightedness after a cornea transplant, which can dramatically improve your vision and can give you back a high quality of life again.
-People fly in from all over the United States and other countries for Dr. Brian to perform PRK after a cornea transplant.
+Dr. Brian is an expert with tremendous experience using his specialized PRK laser to treat astigmatism and nearsightedness after a cornea transplant.
+People fly in from all over the United States and other countries for PRK after a cornea transplant.

 Boxer Wachler Vision Institute